-Julia is a crochet designer and now hook maker in the Austin, TX area with a background in music and writing.
-She is a juried member of Art of Texas, two-time Maker for Maker Faire Austin, Texas Rep for the notorious Crochet Liberation Front and also a member of Austin Craft Riot (formerly known as The EtsyAustin Street Team) and the Etsy Hookers Team!
+Julia is a crochet designer and crochet hook maker in the Austin, TX area with a background in music and writing.
+She is a juried member of Art of Texas, two-time Maker for Maker Faire Austin, Maker for Mini-Maker Faire Round Rock, Texas Peep of the notorious Crochet Liberation Front and past member of Austin Craft Riot (formerly known as The EtsyAustin Street Team) and the Etsy Hookers Team!
 Additionally, she is a proud Spirit Jumper! – See http://Spiritjump.org for details.

 Disclosure: I sometimes use Amazon Affiliate links to point to books and products I review and feel are good contributions to the community.
-I’ve made a whole $5.64 since March 2010 via Amazon referral links.
-I don’t think you’ll mind.
-When I finally work my way up to $100, they’ll let me cash it out.
-A little something for the great-grandkids.
-(Clarification: That’s sarcasm.
-I’m only 40.)
-I don’t have any other affiliate links on this blog at this time, but if I find something I consider to be of value to the community and there’s an affiliate program, I’ll add it to the list here.
+I’ve made about $10.00 since March 2010 via Amazon referral links.
+I don’t think you’ll mind my recommends and I promise I only post personal recommendations.
+I don’t have any other affiliate links on this blog at this time, but if I find something elsewhere that I consider to be of value to my community and there’s an affiliate program, I’ll add it to the list here.

 What Makes Aberrant Crochet (TM) Different?

-I also design many things for folks going through chemo and have received a lot of input from patients over the years.
-A lot of patients do not want to wear typical turbans (or “death caps” as one patient said to me frankly).
+I’m known for my work with folks going through chemo and have received a lot of input from patients over the years.
+A lot of patients do not want to wear typical cancer turbans (or “death caps” as one patient said to me frankly).
 As another patient told me once, “I just want to look in the mirror and see a beautiful lady, not a bald head.”
 I have never forgotten this and their words continue to help shape my designs today.
 I strive to create beautiful and fun shapes that will still be kind to tender skin and yet can be sterilized.
+I work with adults and children alike.
 Talk to me if you have a need for a chemo patient.
 They often have special considerations.